 Garnet was captured and eventually repatriated to England in December, 1918.
 He married Mary Ann Turner (1882-1921) the following June and brought her back to a Soldiers Settlement property at Yenda, near Griffith, NSW.
 Mary died of tuberculosis in the Public Hospital, Leeton, NSW, only two years later.
 She is buried at Leeton Cemetery.
 TB wouldn’t be cured until Australian Howard Florey and Ernst Chain developed penicillin during WW2,

 Garnet later moved to Queensland, farmed tobacco and remarried.
-His diary, in which he describes a medic with a donkey at Gallipoli, is held by the Australian War Memorial, Canberra.We had booked into the Historic Hydro Motor Inn, which was very comfortable and in the centre of town.
+His diary, in which he describes a medic with a donkey at Gallipoli, is held by the Australian War Memorial, Canberra.

 The next morning, we headed off to Junee to visit the Junee Licorice & Chocolate Factory.
 A lot of renovations and additions have been done to this old flour mill since our last visit ten or so years ago; restaurant and coffee and outdoor dining.
 Well worth a visit.